 You become a vibrational breath, which then goes, through intent, to where you already had planned, and when you get there, then you re-materialise.

 Don't know if it's within the same conversation, or whether it just came to mind.
-In terms of one of the elements of Daoism being facing your mortality and then therefore immortality, and almost this presence being in preparation for death without there being an attachment to what happens on the other side, perhaps, or perhaps in certain Daoist traditions, they do have an intention, where do you sit with that, and the relevance of ...
+In terms of one of the elements of Taoism being facing your mortality and then therefore immortality, and almost this presence being in preparation for death without there being an attachment to what happens on the other side, perhaps, or perhaps in certain Taoist traditions, they do have an intention, where do you sit with that, and the relevance of ...

 Dan Reid: (50:00)